EPIC-guide/epic-guide.github.io/_life/money-americans.md

 pays for everything by credit card.

 A brief technical digression about credit cards follows but I promise it's worth it.
-Credit cards involve four transacting parties: the consumer (e.g.&nbsp;you), the issuer (e.g.&nbsp;Wells Fargo), the network (e.g.&nbsp;Visa), and the vendor (e.g.&nbsp;Starbucks).
+Credit cards involve four transacting parties: the consumer (e.g. you), the issuer (e.g. Wells Fargo), the network (e.g. Visa), and the vendor (e.g. Starbucks).
 Visa convinces Starbucks to accept Visa cards because it will make it more convenient for you to buy coffee from Starbucks and hence more coffee will be bought.
 Visa also promises Starbucks that they will receive payments on a short timescale, even if you actually pay off your credit card bills on a long